AngelicaMaineri/angelicamaineri.github.io/cv.md

 # Education

+- 2022: PhD in Sociology at Tilburg University
 - 2016: MSc Double Degree in Sociology and Social Research at Tilburg University and University of Trento cum laude.
 Final dissertation: “Web and Mobile surveys: innovations, issues and mode effects” (supervisors: Dr. Luijkx and Prof. Dr. Bison)
 - 2014: BSc in Science of Social Phenomena and Organizational Processes cum laude (Università Cattolica del Sacro Cuore, Milan).
 Final dissertation: “Sharing.
 New strategies of housing in Milan” (supervisor: Dr. Montagnini)
 - 2012: MA in Harp at the Conservatory G. Verdi of Milan